Diarrhea – general information (updated July 2023)

 Giardia – A parasite that causes a relatively low-grade, chronic diarrhea associated with stomach rumbling, gas, abdominal cramping and 3-5 loose stools per day.
 It can sometimes cause a lot of watery diarrhea.
 Fever almost never occurs with giardia.
 Sulphurous smelling burps and farts, sometimes seen in Giardia infections, are equally common in bacterial infections and therefore not a reliable finding.
 Giardia is responsible for causing less than 10% of diarrhea diagnosis in travelers and expatriates in Nepal.

 Cyclospora – Cyclospora is a protozoan parasite that causes infections from May to August each year.
 The disease can start with an abrupt onset of diarrhea and may be accompanied by low grade fever, nausea or vomiting.
 It then has a waxing and waning course with profound fatigue, loss of appetite, and diarrhea that comes and goes.
 Untreated, the illness can last for several weeks.

 Amebic Diarrhea – This is a very rare cause of diarrhea (approx. 1% only).
 Usual presentation seems to be chronic diarrhea alternating with constipation.
 Because it is so rare in travellers, empiric treatment is to be avoided in most situations.

 Worms – Worms are intestinal parasites that almost never cause diarrhea but may sometimes, cause mild abdominal pain.
-Hookworm can cause anemia.
+Hookworm is known to cause anemia.